 But they do know that you, but the you is the same you.

-And well, even if you keep making new accounts, you're still on the same IP.
+They can track your IP address and then that's just give you what is effectively an IP ban and well, even if you keep making new accounts, you're still on the same IP.

 Because YouTube has also been trying to block VPNs.

-Because like I was talking about with it not affecting them before, like 18 plus content used to mean a very limited number of things, usually involving some level of bloodletting or something.
+Because like I was talking about with it not affecting them before, 18 plus content used to mean a very limited number of things, usually involving some level of bloodletting or something.

-It's usually violence or like something gratuitous.
+It's usually violence or something gratuitous.

-Hell, a bad word.
+A bad word.

-Including someone who said, including a clip from someone who had wrong thought.
+a clip from Tommy Robinson right a bad word including someone who said including a clip from someone who had wrong thought.

-Like that's how like, because of course, like again, because of the vagueness, they're going to lean on the side of heavy.
+Like that's how, like, because of course, like again, because of the vagueness, they're going to lean on the side of heavy.

-Or you can go to this other thing where it's only a tech oligarch.
+tech oligarchs like you know unholy union controlling it or you can go to this other thing where it's only a tech oligarch.

-Oh, don't you feel don't you feel so much better?
+Oh, don't you feel so much better?

 So much better.

-Simultaneously, Rumble is pushing back on this because, yeah, they have to be the token opposition.
+Larry Ellison Samuel is pushing back on this because, yeah, they have to be the token opposition.

 I'm not too sure.